PoonamHardikPatel/PoonamsBookStore/PoonamsBookStore/README.txt

 - Clone the repository of existing project from GitHub
 - Continue with part 2 from pptx

-- Start the Part 3.1 - CoverType CRUD
+- Start the Part 3.1 - CoverType & Product CRUD
 - Build the project ..
 - Rebuild the application - All done
 - Test the apllication - All good